TriadGroupPlc/Python_RestAPI/README.md

 2. http://127.0.0.1:5000/getCustomer?reference=2
 3. http://127.0.0.1:5000/saveCustomer

-To run the project execute the cmd -  "flask --app main run" in the terminal [you would need Python and Flask api installed] I have also attached the Postman collection which can be used for testing the endpoints,"Python-RestApi.postman_collection"
+To run the project execute the cmd -  "flask --app main run" in the terminal [you would need Python and Flask api installed].

+I have also attached the Postman collection which can be used for testing the endpoints,"Python-RestApi.postman_collection"